anoda/UPbplot.py/README.md

 3. Correction for initial disequilibria can be applied based on Sakata (2017, 2018), when ``opt_correction_disequilibrium: True''

 4. Correction for common Pb by 207Pb method can be applicable, when ``opt_correction_common_Pb: True''

+5. Upper and lower intercept ages can be calculated.

 [References]: